Santa Barbara, California: Notable wildfires

 Since the middle of the twentieth century, several destructive fires have affected Santa Barbara: the 1964 Coyote Fire, which burned 67000 acre of backcountry along with 106 homes; the smaller, but quickly moving, Sycamore Fire in 1977, which burned 200 homes; the disastrous 1990 Painted Cave Fire, which incinerated over 500 homes in only several hours, during an intense Sundowner wind event; the November 2008 Tea Fire, which destroyed 210 homes in the foothills of Santa Barbara and Montecito; and the 2009 Jesusita Fire that burned 8733 acre and destroyed 160 homes above the San Roque region of Santa Barbara.

 The Thomas Fire burned from its origins in Santa Paula 60 miles to the east of Santa Barbara and consumed 281,893 acre in Santa Barbara and Ventura counties, most of which consisted of rural land and wilderness areas.
 The fire started December 4, 2017, and was 100% contained by January 12, 2018.
 1,050 structures were lost in the Thomas Fire, mostly east of Santa Barbara in Ventura County.
-The Thomas Fire has been the largest Santa Barbara County fire ever recorded to date.
+The Thomas Fire has been the largest Santa Barbara County fire (in damage, not size) ever recorded to date.

 Geography

 Santa Barbara is located about 90 mi west-northwest of Los Angeles, along the Pacific coast.
 This stretch of coast along southern Santa Barbara County is sometimes referred to as "The American Riviera", presumably because its geography and climate are similar to that of areas along the northern Mediterranean Sea coast (especially in southern France) known as the Riviera.
 The Santa Ynez Mountains, an east–west trending range, rise dramatically behind the city, with several peaks exceeding 4000 ft.
 Covered with chaparral, oaks and sandstone outcrops, they make a scenic backdrop to the town.
 Sometimes, perhaps once every three years, snow falls on the mountains, but it rarely stays for more than a few days.
-Nearer to town, directly east and adjacent to Mission Santa Barbara, is an east–west ridge known locally as "the Riviera," traversed by a road called "Alameda Padre Serra" (shortened APS, which translates to "Father Serra's pathway").
+Nearer to town, directly east and adjacent to Mission Santa Barbara, is an east–west ridge known locally as "the Riviera", traversed by a road called "Alameda Padre Serra" (shortened APS, which translates to "Father Serra's pathway").

-According to the United States Census Bureau, the city has a total area of 42.0 sqmi, of which 19.5 sqmi of it is land and 22.5 sqmi of it (53.61%) is water.
+According to the United States Census Bureau, the city has a total area of 42.0 sqmi, of which 19.5 sqmi of it is land and 22.5 sqmi of it, or 53.56%, is water.
 The high official figures for water is due to the extension of the city limit into the ocean, including a strip of city reaching out into the sea and inland again to keep the Santa Barbara Airport (SBA) within the city boundary.